Seattle police sergeant demoted for retaliating against man angry about being towed

 The demotion was ordered after former Seattle police Sgt.
 Frank Poblocki drove to the workplace of a man who had chewed Poblocki out for towing his car, pulled up a chair and sat for almost an hour.
 Poblocki referred to it as 'community policing.'

-A Seattle police sergeant has been disciplined and demoted after retaliating against an angry citizen whose car he had towed, sitting in a chair in full uniform in the parking lot of the man’s place of work for most of an hour and telling passers-by he was waiting for an apology, according to findings of an internal investigation.
+A Seattle police sergeant has been disciplined and demoted after retaliating against an angry citizen whose car he had towed, sitting in a chair in full uniform in the parking lot of the man’s workplace for most of an hour and telling passers-by he was waiting for an apology, according to findings of an internal investigation.

 “I got a little disrespected earlier today, so I’m going to hang out,” Sgt.
 Frank Poblocki reportedly told several citizens who passed by the AutoZone in Seattle’s Central District.
 Some of the citizens approached him and complained about his behavior, including one who described it as harassment, documents say.

-According to a summary of the Feb.
-10 incident, the sergeant pulled a chair from his patrol car and planted himself in front of the business, staying for about 40 minutes, according to a summary of the incident obtained by The Seattle Times.
+The sergeant pulled a chair from his patrol car and planted himself in front of the business, staying for about 40 minutes, according to a summary of the Feb.
+10 incident obtained by The Seattle Times.
 At one point, he was joined by other officers, who are now also under investigation for allegedly not reporting the incident.

 Poblocki, 47, a 19-year SPD veteran, has a history of being disciplined and has been suspended twice before for improper citizen contacts, according to the documents.